 Who said you can’t make a huge impact in a small space?

-The latest opportunity was a small remodel of a 3,000-square foot space for our marketing department that supports our 12 offices nationwide.
-Established corporate design standards with a grey and purple color palette and the angled walls for visual direction are very impactful for our associates and clients to know that they are in a GPD environment.
-The design is especially successful when we are occupying partial floors within a corporate building.
-Being tasked by the President of the company to address the needs of today’s work place and propose a more open and creative environment while keeping in line with our design standards were key.
+For this project, our company President tasked us with addressing the needs of today’s work place and proposing a more open and creative environment.
+All while keeping in line with our design standards.
 As a designer on the GPD team, I had the opportunity to be a part of taking a dark, isolated space and transforming it to an open layout with multi-functional furniture and fresh finish choices for our associates.

 “I saw a big difference between the meetings that we conducted in the conventional college classroom type space vs. the ‘collaborative space’ ….
 People relaxed more, put down their guard and spoke more freely.” –Darrin Kotecki, GPD Group President

-We were inspired by how creative ideas flow more freely in an open space and how our minds and bodies respond to being in or around nature.
+We were inspired by how ideas flow more freely in an open space and how our minds and bodies respond to being in or around nature.
 Capturing natural light, framing pleasant views and specifying materials that are reminiscent of natural surfaces were key parts of our vision of the space.
 We incorporated research in key areas of ergonomics, biophilia and office well-being for our associates.
 This combines to create an open culture for the associates’ creative growth within their personal work and with others.

 The initial thoughts were that it would be too open to complete tasks that need your full attention while others were meeting.
 Or that the space had too much glass and would cause distractions and not enough privacy when needed.
 One associate felt that there was too much natural light and it would cause work issues with the technology.

 “It is easier to approach colleagues because you can see and hear them from your own seat.
 There are more collaborative spaces, so it’s easy to gather and discuss things on a whim.”
 Maria Krause, Marketing Coordinator

 The team was able to incorporate the needs of the marketing department by meeting all of their requirements, which has led to a new and improved working environment and demeanor.
 The marketing space – though different in detail from other GPD spaces – can easily be identified through use of similar colors, angles and design details.
-All the standards exist in the new space, but they have been updated to reflect the more contemporary and open office.
+All the standards exist in the new space, but they have been updated to reflect a more contemporary and open office.

 “We are rocking!
 It is way better to be creative in an environment that supports creativity and allows us to produce some great work.”
 Mike Morrison, Director of Marketing